Judash399/Traditional-Save/docs/API-Reference/Objects/Profile.md

 Proflie:Destroy()
 ```
 <h4>Description:</h4>
-Removes all dependencys and strong connections to the Profile, and turns it into a frozen empty table.
-The Profile will get garbage collected once you remove your remaining references to it.
+Removes strong connections, and freezes the profile, allowing it to be garbage collected.

 <h4>Parameters:</h4>
 * *Profile* - The Profile you want to destroy.